ictinnovations/ictagent/README.md

 ## ICT Agent(Browser Extension)

-This extension will embed WebRTC based VoIP Phone in browser which will remain connected to the main server, and will be responsible for inbound and outbound calls, transfer calls as well as sending DTMF.
+This extension will embed WebRTC based VoIP Phone in browser which will remain connected to the main server, and will be responsible for inbound and outbound calls, transfer calls as well as sending DTMF as well sending Fax.
 It can harvest contacts from the random pages.
 Agent can access contents, contacts from a single application.
 Browser can automatically fetch required URL depending on the course of call.
 Automatic URL will eliminate any delay which agent take while searching and finding desired data.

 It has Click 2 Call feature, User can click on the number to make call.
+It allows to send fax, view received fax, add the document.
+You can also view the sent faxes through this.

 ### Features of ICT Agent(Browser Extension)